AMI Digital Asset Specifications

 • One edit master file per preservation master

-• One metadata file per media file
+• One JSON metadata file per media file (see JSON Metadata Deliverables)

 • For optical audio only, one CUE file per preservation master file

-• Image files as described
+• Optional image files as described in Image Deliverables

 Capture tools

-Files that exceed the Broadcast Wave Format 4GB file size limitation should be captured as RF64, with the same embedded metadata values.
-Post-capture, all Broadcast Wave and RF64 files should be transcoded to the FLAC codec and container, with embedded metadata and original modification times retained through the use of the FLAC Utility (https://xiph.org/flac/download.html) by following the command listed on the FFmprovisr website (https://amiaopensource.github.io/ffmprovisr/#flac-tool).
+Preservation master and edit master files must be captured/encoded as Broadcast Wave Format (BWF).
+Files that exceed the Broadcast Wave Format 4GB file size limitation should be captured as RF64.
+Post-capture, all Broadcast Wave and RF64 files must be transcoded to the FLAC codec and container using the FLAC Utility, retaining embedded metadata and original modification times.
 Original capture as Wave64 (.w64) is not acceptable.

 Signal Extraction

-• de-emphasis of a recording’s stated pre-emphasis (playback equalization)
+• de-emphasis of stated pre-emphasis (EQ)

-• decoding of a recording’s stated noise-reduction encoding
+• decoding of stated noise-reduction encoding

-• Levels may be adjusted ONLY if there is severe distortion or digital clipping from the source, and this adjustment must be noted clearly in the metadata.
+• Levels may be adjusted only if distortion or clipping occurs; this must be documented in metadata.

 Special circumstances and object-file relationships

-Multi-track audio Preservation Masters
+Multi-track Preservation Masters

 Attribute Specification